davejm/plugin.video.lynda/README.md

 2. Copy the folder 'plugin.video.lynda' to your XBMC / Kodi addons directory (Linux is usually ~/.kodi/addons and Windows is usually somewhere in %APPDATA%\kodi\addons).
 If you are using Kodi on a RaspberryPi or a headless system, you should be able to SSH into the device and SCP/SFTP the folder over.
 There are plenty of instructions online for how to do this.
 3. Configure the plugin settings (by right clicking/long pressing on the addon in Kodi) with your login credentials.

+* Note that simply copying the folder to your addons will not cause Kodi to install some dependecies of this addon.
+You may have better luck zipping up the plugin.video.lynda folder and installing from zip on Kodi - installing from zip DOES trigger dependecy installation.

 # Notes

 - Supported login types: Regular Lynda.com accounts, Organisational accounts (including school accounts)*, IP Site license accounts